ValdemarGr/mezel/README.md

 * Caching of output jars/ijars from local targets (improves DX on big refactorings since transitive jars will persist through bazel output extermination)
 * Support for an add-it-all-to-classpath mode such that you won't need to add a dependency to your BUILD.bazel for it to be available in your IDE?
 * Scala3 support [*](https://github.com/ValdemarGr/mezel/issues/12#issuecomment-1845372743)
+* Easier way to run commands on the same bazel server as the BSP uses.

 ## Getting started
 ### Scala rules setup